-Students will form groups of four to six and select a publicly-traded company to analyze.
-A list of all of the companies in the S&P 500 Index is posted on the course website to assist in your selection.
+Students will form groups of four to six and select a publicly-traded company listed on either the NYSE or NASDAQ to analyze.
+A list of all of the companies in the S&P 500 Index is posted on the course website to assist in the selection.
 However, students should not select a financial services company to analyze as they can be difficult to navigate.
 By the second week, each group will notify the professor and/or teaching assistant of the group members and company selected.
 If a student is unable to form a group, he/she should notify the professor and/or teaching assistant as a group will be selected for him/her.
 Each group will print the most recent 10-K of the company from www.sec.gov.
 This will serve as the primary source document for the project.
 On or before the last day of class, each group will submit the 10-K with the analysis based on the subject matter covered throughout the course.
 Late submissions will receive a grade of zero.
 Each student will receive the grade that his/her group receives for the project.
 Therefore, working together as a team with each member contributing equally will be of paramount importance.
 The class project is the culmination of the course.
 It provides each student with the opportunity to apply the skills and analytical techniques learned throughout the course.
 Upon completion of the project, each student should have the confidence and ability to not only understand the financial reporting of a company, but also to formulate an educated opinion about a company.

-Midterm & Final Exams:
+Exams:

-The first midterm exam will cover the first part of the course which comprises chapters one through five in HSEP.
-The second midterm exam will cover chapters six through eight in HSEP.
-As the course is cumulative in nature, the final exam will build on the skills learned throughout the course.
-However, a significant portion of the final exam will be devoted to chapters nine and ten in HSEP.
-All of the exams will be closed book and closed note exams.
-Nonetheless, students may bring one 8 1⁄2 x 11" sheet of paper with two sides of notes to the exams.
-Students should also bring a calculator.
+All of the exams will be closed book and closed note.
 Make-up exams will only be permitted with a university-approved excuse such as illness or family emergency.
 If a student has to miss an exam, he/she must notify the professor prior to the exam.
 Failure to do so will result in a grade of zero for the exam.